 Your dentist may be able to provide treatment for your sleep apnea.
 There are three main treatments for sleep apnea:

 CPAP therapy and surgery are effective in certain cases, but many people find relief from sleep apnea through oral appliance therapy.
 They find oral appliances more comfortable to wear than CPAP masks, and easier to clean.
 These appliances are also quiet and portable.

 During oral appliance therapy, you will wear an oral appliance only while you sleep.
 The appliance gently moves your lower jaw forward to open up your airway, and supports your jaw comfortably in this position all night, so you can breathe easy and sleep well.

 Dentists work closely with doctors to treat sleep apnea.
-If you have been diagnosed with the condition, consult with your dental care professional.
-Your dentist will conduct a clinical evaluation that includes an examination of your mouth, jaw and airways.
+If you have been diagnosed with the condition by your sleep specialist, consult with your dental care professional for treatment.
+Your dentist will then conduct a clinical evaluation that includes an examination of your mouth, jaw, and airways.
 X-rays may be necessary.
 Your dentist can then recommend the oral appliance that’s best for you and take digital or physical impressions and models of your teeth.